 Sooooo excited to share a recipe today that has become a fast favorite in our home.
-It's my Egg Roll in a Bowl Recipe (aka Eggroll in a Bowl, or Crack Slaw).
+It's a Healthy Egg Roll in a Bowl Recipe (aka Eggroll in a Bowl, or Crack Slaw).

 “Egg Roll in a Bowl?” you say.
 “What's that?”